bobbingwide/uk-tides/readme.txt

 Now dependent upon oik v1.17 or higher

 == Changelog ==
+= 2.0.0-beta-20200109 =
+Added: Add transform from oik-block/uk-tides to uk-tides/uk-tides
+Added: Add example for the uk-tides/uk-tides block
+Fixed: Default to chichester-harbour-entrance
+Changed: Remove dependency on oik for both the block and the shortcode.
+Changed: Support activation of oik v3.3.7 - pre libs/oik-shortcodes

 = 2.0.0-alpha-20200104 =
 * Added: uk-tides/uk-tides block,[github bobbingwide uk-tides issues 7]
 * Tested: With WordPress 5.3.2 and WordPress Multi Site